0xCoto/Virgo/docs/contributing.md

 ## Pull Requests

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+1. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme Virgo uses is [SemVer](http://semver.org/).

 ## Code of Conduct